fbpx

 • Expansion of evacuation and resettlement for Afghan women human rights defenders and other at-risk or marginalized groups, such as Hazara women and LGBTQI+ individuals.
 Read our recommendations on immediate actions for the Biden administration and world to take.

-If you are in the United States, contact your Congressional representative and Senators and urge them to call on President Joe Biden to take action to mobilize the international community to center gender equality and human rights in all diplomatic, development, peacebuilding, and humanitarian engagement in Afghanistan.
+If you are in the United States, you can contact your Congressional representative and Senators to help women and girls affected by the humanitarian crisis in Afghanistan.
+Urge them to call on President Joe Biden to take action to mobilize the international community to center gender equality and human rights in all diplomatic, development, peacebuilding, and humanitarian engagement in Afghanistan.

 Advocates Demand Urgent Action to Support Afghan Women and Girls Following New Restrictions on Women’s Rights and Humanitarian Aid